Alpha-Inu/GE3-Tex-Library/README.md

 # A collection of my texture replacements for GOD EATER 3 if/when I make them.
 Unpacking guide not included.

-DIY General Information

 DDS Textures

-Many of the UI and menu icons for the game use the industry standard DDS files.
+Many of the UI, menu and special event icons for the game use the industry standard DDS files.
 They can be edited with GIMP or Microsoft Visual Studio.

 Place .dds files in "\resource\target\win\texture"

 MDS Textures

 The textures that appear on outfits and characters are saved in MDS format-MDS files are some kind of dds texture file with a different extension.
 These files are applied only to mdl files, These mds texture files can be manipulated by changing the extension to .dds and the standards of dds still apply.
 Some MDS files are compressed with a newer method that GIMP's DDS plugin cannot load.
 These files can be edited via Microsoft Visual Studio.

 Place .mds files in "\resource\target\win\mdltex"

 Files with the .mds extension are named as such